mewzax/Discord-Console-Stealer/.github/README.md

 - Paste in console
 - Enter and Boom

+## Warning

+Using Avatar changer can get the account phone locked

 ## My opinion

 It's cool to prank your friends or to get your infos easily, but not to really steal accounts.